iGEM-HUST-China/HUST-China-2025/wiki/description.md

 Ultimately, we have created a microbial cell factory capable of efficiently converting harmful WCO into high‑value squalene, thereby providing the cosmetics industry with a new low‑cost, sustainable source of raw materials.

-{% include figure.html image="https://static.igem.wiki/teams/5569/model/m02.webp" caption="Figure 9.
-Composition and environmental issues of WCO (wasted cooked oil)." %}
+{% include figure.html image="https://static.igem.wiki/teams/5569/description/d1.webp" caption="Figure 10.
+Metabolic mechanism of our design" %}

 ### Model